yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-intermediate/index.md

   alert("Beyoncé is the only queen.")
 }
 ```
-We call this entire piece of code an `if statement`.
+We call this entire piece of code an `if statement.`

-Inside the parenthesis after the keyword `if`, we have to give JavaScript an expression that can be evaluated to `true` or `false`.
+Inside the parenthesis after the keyword `if`, we have to give JavaScript an expression that can evaluate to `true` or `false`.
 That expression is called a **condition**.
-- If the condition evaluates to `true`, the code in the block below it will execute, or run.
+- If the condition evaluates to `true`, the code in the block below it will execute or run.
 It will then ignore the rest of the options.
 - If it evaluates to `false`, it will check the condition in the next block.

 <div class="try-it">